isithin/quizzler/README.md

 for some more information at runtime switch to the target directory and execute (windows): java -jar client-1.0-SNAPSHOT-jar-with-dependencies.jar

-generate javadocs with: mvn site
+generate javadocs with: mvn site:stage

-find javadocs in [client|server|shared]/target/site/apidocs/index.html
+find javadocs in quizzler/[client|server|shared]/target/site/apidocs/index.html

+and aggregated javadocs in quizzler/target/staging/index.html

 ## Requirements
 Apache Maven